kiwih/qtcore-C1/README.md

 6. **CNT_H (101)**: 8 bits - Higher 8 bits of a 16-bit counter register.
 This can be used to store the upper half of a count value, similar to the CNT_L register.

 7. **STATUS_CTRL (110)**: 8 bits - A control register to hold the status of different operations in the CPU.
-This can contain flags for conditions such as zero result, negative result, overflow, etc.
+The bits are: `{SIG_OUT[7:2], CNT_EN[1], IRQ_OUT[0]}`.
+The SIG_OUT bits are used to send signals (6 bits) to the larger Caravel processor.
+The CNT_EN bit is used to enable the counter.
+The IRQ_OUT bit is used to send an interrupt to the larger Caravel processor.

-8. **TEMP (111)**: 8 bits - A temporary register for general use.
-This could be used by the programmer for temporary storage during calculations, data manipulation, etc.
+8. **SIG_IN (111)**: 8 bits - The 8-bits here can come from the larger Caravel processor.
+This can be used to send signals to the CPU, such as job start, job end, etc.

 ### Example programming using the assembler